 Other features include the ability to send and receive funds through wire transfers, Chase QuickDepositSM, Chase OnlineSM Bill Pay and more.
 You can also access your business bank account online or with the Chase mobile app.

-Chase features almost 5,000 branches and over 16,000 ATMs, which gives you convenient access to a physical bank and banking specialists.
+Chase features almost 4,900 branches and 16,000 ATMs, which gives you convenient access to a physical bank and banking specialists.

 You can also contact customer service 24/7.